gwiazdorrr/CxxSwizzle/README.md

 HLSL can be compiled as well, but likely not without some changes.
 There's no way to make semantics valid in C++, for instance.
 Also, named cbuffers would need some work.
 I am still looking into this.

-The library is written in C++11 subset supported by VS2010 - most notably the lack of variadic templates was a great pain and limitation.
+The library is written in C++11 subset supported by VS2013.
 It works with g++ 4.8.1 and most likely will work with clang, too.
 There are no external dependencies.

+There is a legacy branch written in C++11 subset supported by VS2010 - most notably the lack of variadic templates was a great pain and limitation.
+That's why it's no longer maintained.

 Compability
 ---------------------------------------------------